-Up-zoning involves numerous policy decisions related to which areas are evaluated for up-zoning potential and the specific changes to existing ordinances that will enable up-zoning.
+Up-zoning involves numerous policy decisions related to which areas are evaluated for upzoning potential and the specific changes to existing ordinances that will enable up-zoning.
 However, the City has the option to implement this policy by continuing ongoing efforts related to up-zoning that are already in progress, rather than initiating a separate effort to implement this strategy.

-Providing more opportunities to build housing is one way that the City can help to address housing shortages.
+Arguments in Favor Arguments Against Providing more opportunities to build housing is one way that the City can help to address housing shortages.
 Market-rate residential developers that participated in the developer stakeholder meeting for the Housing Strategy cited the City's height limits and density restrictions as some of the primary barriers to increasing housing production in Sunnyvale.
-Furthermore, up-zoning would align with the City's ongoing efforts to review City plans for opportunities to increase residential development potential.

-May require upfront investment of City staff time to undertake zoning amendments.
-Additionally, some community members may be opposed to additional density.
+Furthermore, up-zoning would align with the City's ongoing efforts to review City plans for opportunities to May require upfront investment of City staff time to undertake zoning amendments.
+Additionally, some community members may be opposed to additional density. increase residential development potential.
+Final Council Adoption Notes: This Strategy shall only take place in the following specific